Amateur Radio Is On

 How MeshCore Works

-MeshCore operates by forming a self-organizing mesh network where each node maintains a routing table and can forward packets on behalf of other nodes.
-When a message is sent from one node to another, MeshCore determines the best path through the network—which may include hopping through several intermediate nodes.
+MeshCore operates by forming a self-organizing mesh network where repeater nodes pass packets to other repeaters.
+When a message is sent from one node to another, MeshCore repeats that packet through the network until it arrives at its final destination.

 Some standout features include: